sargamVyas/design-patterns/Factory-Pattern/README.md

 The Dependency Inversion Principle guides us to avoid dependencies on concrete types and to strive for abstractions.

 ## Example:
-In this example we are creating a Pizza shop which has different types of pizza that varies with different Regions.
+Create a Pizza shop where owner will be able to open different branches in various regions and create variety of pizzas based on region.

 ## Class Diagram: